-All Contractors or sub-contractors (where these are allowed) must be adequately trained by their employer or the main contractor on all aspects of their work.
+All Contractors or sub-contractors (where these are allowed) must be adequately trained by their employer or the main contractor on all aspects of their work and a signed contractor letter of competency completed and shared with the Trust representative.
 If adequate training has not been given the contractor must cease work and take necessary advice.

-All Contractors attending site must have undertaken an induction by Estates and Facilities.
+All Contractors attending site must have undertaken a Trust site induction for contractors and successfully completed the induction assessment.
 Where the Contractor has sole control of his site, the Principal Contractor shall undertake this induction, but that induction shall at least be of the standard of the Trust's induction.

-6. MONITORING COMPLIANCE WITH THE PROCEDURAL DOCUMENT
+6 MONITORING COMPLIANCE WITH THE PROCEDURAL DOCUMENT